node-class-may-2023/ComIT_Node/javascript.md

 * In this example we call the function getGreetingMessage() we get a string back
 * Then we get that returned string value and print it using console.log()
-* We can use the returned valur for anything for example we can assign it to a variable
+* We can use the returned value for anything for example we can assign it to a variable

 **Example:**
 ```js